thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

     ![Enable or disable column summaries]({{ site.baseurl }}/images/table-config-column-summary.png "Enable or disable column summaries")

+Column summaries are not available for tables with more than 15000 rows, unless the data comes from an [Embrace connection]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).

 ## About headlines (summary information)

 Headlines display summary information of a table result.
 Headlines contain